 Neal Family Vineyards is located mere minutes from downtown Angwin in the north eastern hills above Napa Valley in the Howell Mountain Appellation.
 The winery sits on a beautiful piece of property at approximately 1,800 feet in elevation surrounded by vineyards and hillside pine & oak forests.
 This estate property is approximately 24 acres of which 12 are planted – entirely to Cabernet Sauvignon.

-The 2007 Neil Family Howell Mountain Estate shows a bouquet with some noticeable age on it – and character and depth of aroma.
+The 2007 Neil Family Howell Mountain Estate offers a bouquet with some noticeable bottle bouquet along with character and depth of aroma.
 It is somewhat gamey with mushroom and earthy damp forest floor aromas.
 These aromas carry onto the palate.
 This is a balanced wine with decent acidity and fairly well integrated and soft tannins (for Howell Mountain fruit).

-They have their own bottling line which is somewhat unusual for a winery of this size but it gives them the flexibility to bottle when they want to, not based on a pre-determined mobile bottling schedule.
+Neal Family owns a bottling line which is somewhat unusual for a winery of this size but it gives them the flexibility to bottle when they want to, not based on a pre-determined mobile bottling schedule.
 Parts of this machine has even been custom made to meet their more specific needs.
 Check out the interesting functional metal works of art scattered around including the “grapevine” light + art installation hanging from the ceiling next to the cave entrance.

 Rutherford Dust Vineyards